Vieolo/flutter_build_pipe/README.md

   # This command will be executed as it's provided
   # optional -- default: null
   post_build_command: your post-build command # e.g. sh ./post-build.sh
+  # The environment variable pointing to the location
+  # of the derived data of XCode
+  # If provided, the derived data will be erased before iOS or macOS builds
+  # optional -- default: null
+  xcode_derived_data_path_env_key: YOUR_ENV_VAR_KEY_TO_XCODE
   # The target platforms you wish to build for
   # required -- At least on platform should be added
   platforms: